Water fluoridation: Goal

 The goal of water fluoridation is to prevent tooth decay by adjusting the concentration of fluoride in public water supplies.
 Tooth decay (dental caries) is one of the most prevalent chronic diseases worldwide.
 Although it is rarely life-threatening, tooth decay can cause pain and impair eating, speaking, facial appearance, and acceptance into society, and it greatly affects the quality of life of children, particularly those of low socioeconomic status.
 In most industrialized countries, tooth decay affects 60–90% of schoolchildren and the vast majority of adults; although the problem appears to be less in Africa's developing countries, it is expected to increase in several countries there because of changing diet and inadequate fluoride exposure.
 In the U.S., minorities and the poor both have higher rates of decayed and missing teeth, and their children have less dental care.
 Once a cavity occurs, the tooth's fate is that of repeated restorations, with estimates for the median life of an amalgam tooth filling ranging from 9 to 14 years.
 Oral disease is the fourth most expensive disease to treat.
 The motivation for fluoridation of salt or water is similar to that of iodized salt for the prevention of congenital hypothyroidism and goiter.

 The goal of water fluoridation is to prevent a chronic disease whose burdens particularly fall on children and the poor.
 Another of the goals was to bridge inequalities in dental health and dental care.
 Some studies suggest that fluoridation reduces oral health inequalities between the rich and poor, but the evidence is limited.
 There is anecdotal but not scientific evidence that fluoride allows more time for dental treatment by slowing the progression of tooth decay, and that it simplifies treatment by causing most cavities to occur in pits and fissures of teeth.
 Other reviews have found not enough evidence to determine if water fluoridation reduces oral-health social disparities.

-Health and dental organizations worldwide have endorsed its safety and effectiveness.
+Health and dental organizations worldwide have endorsed its safety and effectiveness at recommended levels.
 Its use began in 1945, following studies of children in a region where higher levels of fluoride occur naturally in the water.
 Further research showed that moderate fluoridation prevents tooth decay.